What Is an Infantile Hemangioma?

 - affecting the child's appearance

-Infantile hemangiomas often grow on the head or neck, where they can't easily be concealed by clothing.
-Sometimes, the appearance of a hemangioma can make a child the target of teasing or bullying.
+Infantile hemangiomas often grow on the head or neck, where they can't easily be covered by clothing.
+Sometimes, kids with a hemangioma get teased or bullied.

 Hemangiomas may run in families, but no genetic cause has been found.